Reflux Laryngitis (cont.)

 What are the typical symptoms of reflux laryngitis?

 Heartburn is the most common symptom associated with reflux.
-Approximately 50% of the U.S. population experiences heartburn at least monthly, and 4%-7% experience it daily.
+The American College of Gastroenterology estimates that more than 60 million Americans experience heartburn at least once a month and some studies suggest that more than 15 million people experience heartburn symptoms each day.
+The incidence of GERD is on the rise, and the rise in obesity is believed to be a contributing factor.
 In addition to heartburn, reflux severe enough to cause laryngitis can cause chronic hoarseness, asthma, or a foreign body sensation in the throat (globus phenomenon).

 How is reflux laryngitis evaluated?